WolfgangMehner/vim-plugins/git-support/README.md

 - Add command :GitTerm to execute Git in a terminal window (requires +terminal).
 - Improve :GitGrep (in case +conceal is available).
 - Improve :GitLog to support ranges.
-- Add a map to the buffer: status
+- Add maps to these buffers: branch, status
 - Adapt for running under Neovim more smoothly.
 - Minor changes.